Date of Award

 The Fremont-Winema National Forest administers over two million acres in south central Oregon.
 Part of managing this landscape includes overseeing existing wilderness areas and identifying new potential wilderness areas.
 In the past this process has been cumbersome, with little thought given to standardizing the effort across the administrative area.
 This project was an effort to develop a geospatial model that incorporates U.S. Forest Service spatial datasets ultimately standardizing the potential wilderness identification process during site specific NEPA analysis.

-Adams, Zach, "Identifying Potential Wilderness Areas on the Fremont-Winema National Forest With ARCGIS Modelbuilder" (2013).
-Graduate Student Capstones.
+Adams, Zach, "Identifying Potential Wilderness Areas on the Fremont-Winema National Forest with ArcGIS ModelBuilder" (2013).
+Geography and the Environment: Graduate Student Capstones.
 30.